-When you see that your disagreement or conflict about a matter is slowly escalating into an heated argument, either the husband or wife or both, should press the PAUSE button.
+When you see that your disagreement or conflict about a matter is slowly escalating into a heated argument, either the husband or wife or both, should "press" the PAUSE button.
 Bring things to a pause.
 Step away from what is happening.
-Then apply the "seven steps to resolving conflicts" given below.
-It is best to practice these seven steps, before things have become heated causing hurt and pain.
-In any case, even if things have already "gone out of hand", take a step back and after things have calmed down work through the seven steps.
+Then apply the "seven steps to resolving conflicts" given in this chapter.
+It is best to practice these seven steps before things have become heated causing hurt and pain.
+In any case, even if things have already "gone out of hand," take a step back, and after things have calmed down, work through the seven steps.